Frequently Asked Questions

 The state law requires connection to the sanitary sewer system if any portion of your property, not structure, is within 300 feet of the public sewer system.

 If you are building a new home inside the city limits you are required to obtain a building permit from city hall.
 Officials will provide you with connection details at that time, but you may want to check with those officials to find out the location and depth of the connection that you will make at the main sewer system so that your building elevations can be planned out.
 If you are building in the unincorporated area you must obtain a building permit from the county zoning department.
 This zoning permit must be reviewed and signed by the sanitary district administrator and the county public health department office.
 You must also obtain a $50 sewer-connection permit and a water meter from the sanitary district office.
-The cost of the water meter is $149.27.
+The cost of the water meter is $171.31.
 A licensed contractor who is bonded with the sanitary district must perform the actual work of connecting the sewer pipe to the sanitary sewer system and installing the water meter.
 All prices quoted are subject to change.